 Tests are like measuring sticks for academic achievement.
 Top scores on grade-level exams show that your student has mastered grade-level material—but they can’t show how far above grade level your student's abilities go any more than a five-foot long measuring tape can tell you the exact height of a six-foot tall person.

 But an above-grade-level exam doesn’t have that problem.
 The above-level test has a higher ceiling, which means that it can reveal important insights into your students’ abilities.
-Once you have that knowledge, you create a tailored educational plan based on what you child needs.
+Once you have that knowledge, you can create a tailored educational plan based on what your child needs.

 About the PSAT 8/9